Effective: Aug 1, 2018.

 2.12 "Twitter Code" means computer code that will call (at a minimum) a Twitter server, developed by Twitter and provided to Company.

 2.13 "Twitter Marks" means Twitter’s name and any Twitter logos, trademarks and/or service marks supplied by Twitter to Company for use hereunder (or otherwise authorized by Twitter for Company’s use hereunder).

 2.14 "Twitter Materials" means any Twitter data, deliverables, or user content (including derivatives thereof) generated by Twitter, and any Twitter data, deliverables, or user content (including derivatives thereof) generated, collected or developed by Twitter, or that is provided or made available to Company by Twitter pursuant to this Agreement, including any data derived from, based upon, or arising out of, Company’s partnership with Twitter, or any device-level data, or any conversion, engagement, tracking or targeting data that Company or any Twitter-approved third party collects, infers, derives, or obtains from or in connection with Company’s Twitter advertising campaigns.
-For clarity and without limitation, “Twitter Materials” includes the Twitter Ads API (as defined in Exhibit A), Twitter Code, Data, the Ads Products, and any Twitter user ID used to create a Tailored Audience (defined below).
+For clarity and without limitation, “Twitter Materials” includes the Twitter Ads API (as defined in Exhibit A), Twitter Code, Data, the Ads Products, and any Twitter user ID used to create a Custom Audience (defined below).